lhommeduchili/soulmate/DEPLOY.md

 -   **Logs**: `docker-compose -f docker-compose.prod.yml logs -f`
 -   **Architecture**: If you are on a very old Pi (ARMv6/v7), you might run into issues with the `node:18-alpine` or `slskd` images.
 Pi 3/4/5 (ARM64) are fully supported.

+## Updating the Application

+When you make changes to the code (frontend or backend), you DO NOT need to redo the tunnel or config steps.
+Just follow this loop:

+1.  **Push changes** from your computer:
+    ```bash
+    git add .
+    git commit -m "New features"
+    git push origin version/raspi-compatible
+    ```

+2.  **Pull & Rebuild** on the Raspberry Pi:
+    ```bash
+    # Go to folder
+    cd soulmate

+    # Get latest code
+    git pull origin version/raspi-compatible

+    # Rebuild and restart (only modified containers will restart)
+    docker-compose -f docker-compose.prod.yml up -d --build
+    ```